Is there a two-year or small estate process that lets me avoid full probate? – North Carolina

 Key Requirements

-• Timing and “two-year” conditions for real estate transfers: The delayed-administration two-year rule applies to certain sales/leases/mortgages of North Carolina real property by heirs/devisees when administration has not been opened, and it has conditions that can make a transfer valid or void depending on timing and notice to creditors.
+- Timing and “two-year” conditions for real estate transfers: The delayed-administration two-year rule applies to certain sales/leases/mortgages of North Carolina real property by heirs/devisees when administration has not been opened, and it has conditions that can affect whether a transfer is protected as to creditors and later-appointed personal representatives depending on timing and notice to creditors.

 What the Statutes Say